nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### The Bad

-**XCode**.
-I hated it, back when I ported my C++ code to macOS, its capabilities were nowhere close to Microsoft's Visual Studio.
-Now, with Swift — it feels that things got better with real-time previews, but the development experience feels nowhere as good compared to what Google showed with Flutter five years ago — a tight integration with VSCode that updated the simulator in real-time with a complete and familiar debugger for developers.
+**Xcode's limitations remain frustrating.** Real-time SwiftUI previews are definitely a step forward, but the overall development experience still isn't on par with what Flutter offered five years ago: tight VSCode integration, real-time simulator reloads, and familiar debugging tools.

-Setting up **Language Server Protocol (LSP)** support for Swift in editors like Neovim or VSCode requires additional tooling.
-I used [`xcode-build-server`](https://github.com/SolaWing/xcode-build-server), which helps bridge Apple’s build system with LSP-compatible editors.
+**Lack of editor flexibility.** Setting up Language Server Protocol (LSP) support for Swift in Neovim or VSCode requires extra tooling like [`xcode-build-server`](https://github.com/SolaWing/xcode-build-server), and still doesn't fully match the developer experience of web-first ecosystems.

-**Modern Swift API still, in certain cases, lacks functionality, and you need to opt out of old Objective-C bindings**.
-I faced this issue when I played with NSQueries to find files in the filesystem; you would have to learn "old-school" patterns and learn the whole next level of complexity of Objective-C legacy baggage.
-Of course, it's not a problem for seasoned OS X/iPhone OS developers, but for someone who gets started, it's a large roadblock.
-More frustrating is that the documentation often lacks on obscure APIs, and there are not many explanations online on how to use certain things.
-I would say the same about parsing ID3 tags for music files.
+**Some corners of Apple's SDK still live in Objective-C land.** Spotlight file search, for instance, is only exposed through `NSMetadataQuery`, which uses Key-Value Observing (KVO) and string keys, no Swift-friendly wrapper yet.
+Documentation is often sparse, which steepens the learning curve.

 **SwiftUI’s declarative UI is great, but debugging iCloud interactions still requires manual mocks.** SwiftUI previews can’t emulate full app behaviors involving iCloud entitlements, so you have to mock cloud interactions manually, a minor annoyance but notable.